Cancelled for Spring 2019

-Herbicides have been used in agriculture since the 1950s, and quickly resulted in the spread of herbicide-resistant weeds.
-Originally, naturally-occurring mutations were the source of herbicide resistance in weed populations, but with the advent of advanced crop genetic technologies (such as herbicide resistance), crop-to-weed gene flow has emerged as another source of resistance.
-The goal of this module is to help learners understand how selective pressures are applied to plant populations both in breeding programs and on weed populations growing in fields, to understand outcomes in plant response and competitive ability.
+Herbicides have been used in agriculture since the 1950s, which quickly resulted herbicide resistant weeds that resulted from naturally-occurring mutations.
+With the advent of advanced crop genetic technologies (such as herbicide resistance), crop-to-weed gene flow has emerged as another source of resistance.
+The goal of this module is to help learners understand plant population response to selective pressures in breeding programs and on weed populations growing in fields.
 Individuals will learn how to connect applied weed ecology studies with plant breeding, genomics, and biochemistry resources to identify mechanism(s) of herbicide resistance or other adaptive traits.
-Individuals will also learn how to assess the environmental impacts of new crop traits in greenhouse, field and landscape-level environments.
-Understanding the connection between genotype and phenotype in all plant species within an agroecosystem will improve systems-based thinking and lead to interdisciplinary collaborations within the plant sciences to improve sustainability.
+Individuals will also learn how to assess the environmental impacts of new crop traits at multiple scales, including in a greenhouse, in a field and in a larger landscape.
+This module helps improve systems-based thinking by encouraging an understanding the connection between genotype and phenotype in all plant species within an agroecosystem.

 High-speed Internet access with an updated browser, email, and ability to view videos.
 Recommended browsers include Chrome, Firefox and Safari.